HTTP-RPC/Kilo/README.md

 * If the target type is `java.util.time.LocalDate`, `java.util.time.LocalTime`, or `java.util.time.LocalDateTime`, the value is parsed using the appropriate `parse()` method.
 * If the target type is `java.util.List` or `java.util.Map`, the value is wrapped in an adapter of the same type that automatically adapts its sub-elements.

-Otherwise, the target is assumed to be a Bean, and the value is assumed to be a map.
+Otherwise, the target is assumed to be a bean, and the value is assumed to be a map.
 If the target type is a concrete class, an instance of the type is dynamically created and populated using the entries in the map.
 Property values are adapted as described above.
 If a property provides multiple setters, the first applicable setter will be applied.

 If the target type is an interface, the return value is an implementation of the interface that maps accessor methods to entries in the map.
 For example, given the following interface definition: